 Corydon married his first wife Annie O. Goodrich (1827-1851) on Jan.
 1, 1850 in Cornwall, which is a small town in Addison County, Vermont that is only 13 miles to the southeast of Panton.
 Annie, who had been born on Feb.
 15, 1827 in Addison County, probably in the actual town of Addison, died at the age of only 24 on April 20, 1851, after just one year of marriage.
 She is buried in Prospect Cemetery in Vergennes.
 Corydon then married Annie's younger sister Achsa Maria Goodrich (1829-1925) on Nov.
 19, 1851 in Cornwall.
 Annie and Achsa were the daughters of John Ford Goodrich (b.
 1787), who had been born in Bolton, Connecticut, but came to Cornwall as a boy with his father Moses Goodrich (d.
 1807).
 Annie and Ascha's mother was probably Sally Sperry, who was an early wife of their father, but we have not found any records that actually name their mother.
 Corydon is shown above and right, and Ascha is on the left.

-Corydon held several of the town offices for Panton, and he is listed in both 1868 and 1886 as the Justice of the Peace for the town.
+Corydon held several of the town offices for Panton, and he is listed in both 1868 and 1886 as the Justive of the Peace for the town.
 He also served a term in 1871 as the representative from Panton to the Vermont State Legislature, which met in Montpelier.
 He died on Dec.
-31, 1895 (there is a document with the date of Dec.
-3 for his death), probably in Panton.
-Achsa, who had been born on Sept.
+31, 1895 in Panton.
+Achsa, who was born on Sept.
 30, 1829 in Addison and survived Corydon by 30 years, died at the age of 95 on June 8, 1925 in adjacent Vergennes.
 Both are buried in Prospect Cemetery in Vergennes.
 Corydon and Achsa had the four children listed below.

 - children - HARRIS